Discover the Future: CSI: New York and Spray-on Condoms

 So far it is not possible to spray on ribs and knobs but they’ll come in red, green, yellow and transparent versions as well as various strengths of the latex skin.

-However this thing turns out, the condoms community will keep you up to date.
+However this thing turns out, the condom community will keep you up to date.
 Feel free to ask questions in the comments section as he is reading as well and we’ll see to answers.
-[Visit the inventor's website] By commenting you agree on our terms of use.
+Visit the inventor’s website By commenting you agree on our terms of use.

 You’ve got to be kidding me?This stuff will peel off faster than Lindsay Lohan’s underwear after a few strokes.Furthermore,I bet 99.9% of guys will blow the end out of this like niagra falls.